35+ Boston Restaurants with Cozy Fireplaces

 Enjoy your next meal hearthside.

-As winter weather looms and the sun sets earlier in the day, take solace in the many local restaurants and bars that keep their dining rooms warm and toasty with flickering flames.
+As winter weather looms and the sun sets earlier every day, seek solace in the many Boston restaurants and bars that keep their dining rooms warm and toasty with flickering flames.
 Whether you’re braving the cold for dinner, a date, or just a few drinks, let these neighborhood fireplaces light the way.

-Light snacks like prosciutto and burrata, and French onion soup make this Theater District restaurant a pre-show must, and larger plates, like honey-bourbon chicken and personal pizzas, make for prime time post-theater dining.
+Approachable plates like crispy herb falafel, cast-iron baked Brie, and cider-brined pork tenderloin are perfect for pre- or post-theater dining.
 Or, stop by during late-night hours for cinnamon doughnuts and a craft cocktail.
-Whatever your choice, the upstairs fireplace will be lit and waiting.
+Whatever your choice, the fireplace will be lit and welcoming in the upstairs lounge.

 253 Tremont St., Boston, 617-451-2229, abbylaneboston.com.